KOSASIH/nexus-revoluter/docs/code_structure.md

 │   ├── governance.py             # Governance features for community decision-making
 │   ├── rewards.py               # Reward distribution mechanisms for network participants
 │   ├── staking.py               # Staking functionalities for users to earn rewards
+│   ├── event_emitter.py         # Event handling for significant actions in the network
+│   ├── notifications.py          # User notifications for transactions and events
 │   └── tests/                   # Unit tests for all components
 │       ├── __init__.py          # Makes the tests directory a package
 │       ├── test_blockchain.py   # Unit tests for blockchain logic